 Linalool: a narcotic?

-A Google search for “Linalool: a narcotic” comes up with 19,200 hits.
-This is because the following piece of advice about a well-known fabric softener and dryer sheet fragrance is repeated that many times:
+A Google search for “Linalool: a narcotic” comes up with 2,900 hits.
+This is partly because the following piece of advice about a well-known fabric softener and dryer sheet fragrance is repeated so many times:

 * Ethanol: On the EPA’s Hazardous Waste list and can cause central nervous system disorders.